 Take some time to experience your business from the customer’s vantage point.
 Come at things from a different angle, from a different seat and you may notice some glaring things that desperately need changing.

-Angela Pointon is the founder of Steel Toe Images.
+Angela Pointon is the founder of Hand Select Your Clients.
 She’s here to prove that creative people can be good business people, too.
-She inspires photographers and other creative people to kick major butt through her coaching, blog, emails, workshops and her first book (coming soon).
+She inspires photographers and other creative people to kick major butt through her coaching, blog, emails, workshops and her books.